bradonomics/genesis-boilerplate/README.md

 ### What's in the download?

-The download includes a rewrite of [Skeleton CSS](http://getskeleton.com) to use standard Genesis classes and a functions file to get you started building a custom Genesis child theme.
+The download includes a rewrite of [Skeleton CSS](http://getskeleton.com) to use standard Genesis classes, and a functions file to get you started building a custom Genesis child theme.

 If you're working with a designer there are also HTML samples so the designer will know what CSS classes to use and have an HTML template.